Last Updated: July 27, 2021

 You’ll also be provided with weekly reports to see how well your site is performing, which is a good feature – a lot of SEO marketing can be clouded in spiel instead of results.
 This way you’ll know if they’re actually performing.

 Our Bluehost SEO tools review for WordPress found them very easy to use.
-You just have to open the plugin settings page, choose your homepage title and description, assign how individual posts are titled and described.
-There are lots of other features for the more experienced SEO user.
+You just have to open the plugin settings page, choose your homepage title and also description, assign how individual posts are titled and described.
+Experienced SEO users get a lot of other features.

-As far as the professional services you will need to consult with the company directly before a price is determined.
+You will need to consult with the company directly you get a price for professional services.

 If you’re a business that sells products or services you can not benefit from organic traffic from search engines but also from paid traffic if you have an advertising budget.